Last Updated on April 5, 2023

 Since Sentry safes are small safes, just bring it into your local lock shop.

-Use a Locksmith to Make Replacement Keys
+Use a Locksmith for Replacement Sentry Safe Keys

+What if you don’t or can’t wait 10-15 days?
 Locksmiths can often gain access to a safe or lock box without a key by using several techniques.
 Once in, the locksmith can make you a key.

 How Locksmiths Make a Safe Keys